Annual audit: safeguarding children in education

 Once the form is completed, you will receive a submission number confirming that the form has been received.

 Following the completion of the audit, the progress against action plan should be reviewed by the appropriate body, as part of the ‘challenge’ function that they hold.

-The data is collected and reported back to the local safeguarding children board and reflected in the annual plan.
+The data is collected and reported back to the local safeguarding children partnership and reflected in the annual plan.